JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 How to use lemon balm?

-Not only useful but also good and tasty; in perfumery it is one of the ingredients of the famous Eau de Cologne, but it also finds space in the liquor industry where it is widely used to make vermouth and other digestive bitters.
-Enthusiastic of potpourri and scented pillows?
-Try dehydrating lemon balm with a bit of lavender, chamomile, rosemary and thyme.
+Besides being useful, lemon balm is also good; in perfumery it is one of the ingredients in Eau de Cologne, but it also finds a place in the liquor industry, where it is widely used to make vermouth and other digestive and stomachic bitters.
+Fond of potpourri and scented pillows?
+Try drying some lemon balm along with lavender, chamomile, rosemary and thyme.
+If you want to try your hand at fresh lemon balm instead, try adding a few leaves to salads for a doubled digestive effect.

 Curiosities